seetransparent/addax/README.md

 If you want to run the app with docker just run  `docker run addax -e AWS_ACCESS_KEY_ID=youraccesskey -e AWS_SECRET_ACCESS_KEY=yoursecretaccesskey`.
 **Remember** to have auth.json and config.json when you run, either way it will fail.

+Also if you dont want to build the container locally you can dowload addax from DockerHub https://hub.docker.com/r/seetransparent/addax